bondy-io/bondy/apps/bondy_router/doc_extras/data_model.md

 (read once at boot, filtered to the local node); retained messages hold the last event published with the `retain` option on each topic.

-## Two databases: `core` and `registry`
+## Two databases: `main` and `registry`

 The catalogue declares exactly two `bondy_db` databases, split by a single question — *must this survive a restart?*

-- **`core`** — **durable**.
-The system of record: realms, users, groups, membership, grants, sources, tickets, tokens, the gateway specs, bridge config, retained messages.
-Twelve tables, all on the durable substrate (Leveled-backed).
+- **`main`** — **durable**.
+The system of record: realms, users, groups, membership, grants, sources, realm keys, tickets, tokens, the gateway specs, bridge config, retained messages.
+Thirteen tables, all on the durable substrate (Leveled-backed).
 - **`registry`** — **ephemeral**.
-The two routing tables.
+The routing tables — registrations,
+  subscriptions, and their RIB summaries.
 It is in-memory end to end (ETS projection, in-memory write-ahead log), because persisting a registration would only resurrect a dead, unroutable session on restart.
 A rebooted node starts with an empty registry and re-learns live entries from its peers.

-The split is not cosmetic: it selects the entire storage stack. `core` pays for durability (a disk write-ahead log, an LSM projection, crash recovery);
+The split is not cosmetic: it selects the entire storage stack. `main` pays for durability (a disk write-ahead log, an LSM projection, crash recovery);
 `registry` pays for none of it and routes on RAM alone.

 ## The storage topology

-A table's placement on the substrate is decided by four declarations in its catalogue spec — which database, how it shards, how it folds, and whether it publishes change events — plus the secondary access paths it declares.
-The rest of this section takes them one at a time.
+A table's placement on the substrate is decided by a handful of declarations in its catalogue spec — which database, whether it is durable, how it folds, and whether it publishes change events — plus the secondary access paths it declares.
+Sharding is a property of the database, not of the individual table.
+The rest of this section takes these one at a time.

 ### The per-shard stack and the partition strategy

-Each database is a fixed set of **shards**, and every shard owns its own full storage stack (write-ahead log, MST, projection). `core` runs on the **shared-shards** topology over Leveled with a deployment-configurable shard count (`db.core.shard_count`, default 16); `registry` runs on the **memory** topology (ETS, in-memory WAL, the fused single-process writer) with its own shard count.
+Each database is a fixed set of **shards**, and every shard owns its own full storage stack (write-ahead log, MST, projection). `main` runs on the **shared-shards** topology over Leveled with a deployment-configurable shard count (`db.main.shard_count`, default 16); `registry` runs on the **memory** topology (ETS, in-memory WAL, the fused single-process writer) with its own shard count (`db.registry.shard_count`, default 16).

-Which shard a write lands on is the database's **partition strategy**. `core` uses the **aggregate** strategy: a cell's shard is chosen by hashing `(realm, aggregate-root-of-key)`.
+Which shard a write lands on is the database's **partition strategy**. `main` uses the **aggregate** strategy: a cell's shard is chosen by hashing `(realm, aggregate-root-of-key)`.
 The realm component keeps a realm's data together with itself; the aggregate-root component (below) decides *which*